WayfaringBloke/dnd/writing/pub/Character_Creation.md

 ### Discharged Corp Killer (Ex-Military)
 The worst war crime you saw was:
-- mass prison murder, POW
+- execution of PoWs
 - use of chemical weapons
 - contracted to demolish a skyscraper, death count 2'400.
+- dirty bomb

 ### Orphaned Gear Head
 - Raised in a (active/abandoned) factory in the industrial district